microsoft/code-with-engineering-playbook/docs/ui-ux/README.md

 For more information of choosing the right implementation tool, read the [Recommended Technologies](./recommended-technologies.md) document.

 ### Template

+This template is also available as a standalone file available here: [design-document-template.md](./design-document-template.md)

 ```md
 # {User Interface Application Solution Title}